Person looking at loan statements

 If you have a poor credit history, bad credit scores, a higher DTI and a large 401(k) balance, a 401(k) loan may be the right for you.

-A steady job and paycheck is an advantage for both loans, but remember, one downside of a 401(k) loan is if you lose or leave your job, you’ll need to repay the entire loan along with possible penalty fees – which doesn’t happen with a personal loan.
+A steady job and paycheck is an advantage for both loans.
+But remember, one downside of a 401(k) loan is if you lose or leave your job, you’ll need to repay the entire loan along with possible penalty fees – which doesn’t happen with a personal loan.

 Work through the benefits and drawbacks of each loan before making a decision.

 It’s clear that 401(k) loans come with many advantages: there is no credit check requirement, their interest rates are lower than personal loan rates and the loan’s interest payments get deposited into your retirement account.
-The disadvantage is that you withdrew money from your retirement savings – money that won’t benefit from the power of compounding earnings.
+The disadvantage is that you withdraw money from your retirement savings – money that won’t benefit from the power of compounding earnings.

 A personal loan may have a higher interest rate than a 401(k) loan, but it may be the savvier money decision because you’re not raiding your retirement savings.